These are some policies which help my studio run smoothly:

 All students experience ups and downs (particularly in regard to practicing).
 If problems arise, please call me to discuss them.
 We can usually find a way to perk up musical interest.

-Studio classes, generally held monthly on Sunday afternoons, are important, fun, and required for school-age students.
+Studio classes, held the first Monday evening of each month, are important, fun, and required for school-age students.

 We give at three major programs during the school year, which generally involve extra rehearsals and accompanist fees.